hadilq/CleanArchitecture/README.md

 ### Dependency Inversion Principle

 All modules are depending on each other only by `:public` interfaces, except the `:app` where is the only user of `:impl` modules.
-Also keep the `:app` as light as possible so rebuilding time of any `:impl` module will be short.
+Also by keeping the `:app` as light as possible, rebuilding time of any `:impl` module will be short.

 ### Dagger